The Ladakh Buddhist Vihara Will Offer You A Tiny Slice Of Serenity At The Little Tibet Of Delhi

 If you find the spirituality or mysticism to be too overwhelming, there's no reason to fret!
 Some retail therapy in the adjacent market can easily bring you back to the material world.
 This market is also called the 'Monastery Market' considering its location and in fact, it's a treasure trove, especially during the winters.
 Jackets, woollens, sweatshirts, track pants, gloves, scarves, socks and every other imaginable item that you may need to survive the harsh winter of Delhi can be found here.
 There are more than fifty stalls in the market and they offer these items at very reasonable rates.
 So if you're too strapped for cash to purchase branded items from the malls and do not want substandard specimens from suspicious vendors, this market probably offers the best compromise!

-The market is not only limited to winter clothing, and the shops sell other items too such as backpacks, shoes and even watches, although the longevity of the electronic items are suspect.
+The market is not only limited to winter clothing, and the shops sell other items too such as backpacks, shoes and even watches, although the longevity of the electronic items is suspect.
 You can also find some of the shops selling fancy products such as Tibetan artefacts, statues and semi-precious jewellery.
-Also, if you get too tired with all the shopping, you can find a couple of good restaurants in the same market that serve authentic Tibetan delicacies such as momos, thukpa, chowmein and delicious butter tea.
+Also, if you get too tired of all the shopping, you can find a couple of good restaurants in the same market that serve authentic Tibetan delicacies such as momos, thukpa, chowmein and delicious butter tea.

 It's not very difficult to locate the Vihara.
 It can be reached by a 15 to 20 minutes’ walk from Kashmere Gate ISBT.
 One of the cycle rickshaws can also take you there for Rs 20.
-It is a good idea to reach there during daytime so as to fully appreciate the view of the Vihara and also to be able to check the items in the market carefully before purchase.
+It is a good idea to reach there during the daytime so as to fully appreciate the view of the Vihara and also to be able to check the items in the market carefully before purchase.
 Also, please note that it remains closed on Mondays, so you should plan accordingly.

 Come on by for some retail shopping, a soul-soothing spiritual jaunt and some yummy eats!